Scroll

 Baked in, not bolted on

-The audio instructions screen showing playback controls and transcript.
+Audio instructions screen with playback controls and transcript

-The audio instructions screen showing playback controls and transcript.
+The audio instructions screen, showing playback controls and a transcript for quick review.

 By the numbers

-• 12 sec median time‑to‑detour from home to actionable directions (on‑trail pilot tests).
+• 12-second median time-to-detour from home screen to actionable directions

 What I delivered

-• Information architecture, task/flow diagrams, and an interactive Figma prototype.
+• Information architecture, task and flow diagrams, and an interactive Figma prototype

-• Satellite map UI using customised MDS components; design tokens and UI states.
+• Satellite map UI built from customised MDS components, with design tokens and UI states

 What I'd do next

-• Tag sections on trail map with surface/grade/width to support wheelchair routing and filters.
+• Tag map sections with surface, grade, and width to support wheelchair routing and filters

 Impact & reflection